Italy Segway Tours: Beginner Segway Tips and Places to Visit in Milan

 Fun Facts Learned Along the Way:

-Mirella told us about the Expo and that we could score 5 euro tickets in the evening, if we went after 7pm.
+Mirella told us about the World Expo and that we could score 5 euro tickets in the evening, if we went after 7pm.
 That beat the 35 euro day price so of course we went, and loved it!

 Our guide also showed us a nearby restaurant (along the ride back) where all the students ate and reassured us that if students eat there, that means it's good and cheap!